appcircleio/appcircle-android-appdome-component/README.md

 ## Output Variables

 - `AC_APPDOME_SECURED_APK_PATH`: Local path of the secured .apk file.
 Available when 'Signing Method' set to 'On-Appdome' or 'Private-Signing'.
-- `AC_APPDOME_SECURED_ABB_PATH`: Local path of the secured .abb file.
+- `AC_APPDOME_SECURED_AAB_PATH`: Local path of the secured .aab file.
 Available when 'Signing Method' set to 'On-Appdome' or 'Private-Signing'.
 - `AC_APPDOME_PRIVATE_SIGN_SCRIPT_PATH`: Local path of the .sh sign script file.
 Available when 'Signing Method' set to 'Auto-Dev-Signing
 - `AC_APPDOME_CERTIFICATE_PATH`: Local path of the Certified Secure Certificate .pdf file